ISISComputingGroup/ibex_developers_manual/GUI_development/Eclipse/Common-Eclipse-Issues.md

 ### Plugins compile fine but dependencies cause errors at runtime ###

-If you can run the application fine but are seeing a `java.lang.NoClassDefFoundError` at runtime, try re-setting the target platform, synchronizing `client.product`, and doing a clean.
+If you can run the application fine but are seeing a `java.lang.NoClassDefFoundError` at runtime, try re-setting the target platform, synchronizing `client.product` (under "testing" in the product overview), and doing a clean.

 ### Menu items are missing ###